 - 5.1.8 Physician Identifier.
 The Contractor must require each Physician providing Covered Services to Enrollees under this Contract to have a unique identifier in accordance with the system established under 42 U.S.C. §1320d-2(b).
 The Contractor must provide such unique identifier to CMS and the Department for each of its PCPs in the format and time-frame established by CMS and the Department in consultation with the Contractor. - 5.1.9 Timely Provider Payments.
 The Contractor must make timely payments to Providers.
 The Contractor must ensure that ninety percent (90%) of payment claims from physicians who are in individual or group practice, which can be processed without obtaining additional information from the physician or from a Third Party (hereinafter "Clean Claim"), from Providers for Covered Services will be paid within thirty (30) days after the date of receipt of the claim.
 The Contractor must ensure that ninety-nine percent (99%) of Clean Claims from Providers for Covered Services will be paid within ninety (90) days after the date of receipt of the claim.
 The Contractor and its Providers may by mutual agreement, in writing, establish an alternative payment schedule provided that payment is no less timely than provided in this Section 5.1.9. - 5.1.9.1 The Contractor shall pay for Family Planning services, subject to Appendix A, Section A.5 hereof, rendered by a non-Affiliated Provider, for which the Contractor would pay if rendered by an Affiliated Provider, at the same rate the Department would pay for such services exclusive of disproportionate share payments and Medicaid percentage adjustments, unless a different rate was agreed upon by Contractor and the non-Affiliated Provider. - 5.1.9.2 The Contractor shall accept claims for non-Affiliated Providers for at least one hundred eighty (180) days after the date the services are provided.
 The Contractor shall not be required to pay for claims initially submitted by such non-Affiliated Providers more than one hundred eighty (180) days after the date of service. - 5.1.10 Protection of Enrollee-Provider Communications.
-In accordance with 42 USC § 1396 u-2(b)(3), the Contractor shall not prohibit or otherwise restrict a Provider from advising an Enrollee about the health status of the Enrollee or medical care or treatment for the Enrollee's condition or disease, regardless of whether benefits for such care or treatment are provided under the Contract, if the Provider is acting within the lawful scope of practice. - 5.1.11 Protecting Enrollee from Liability for Payment
+In accordance with 42 USC § 1396 u-2(b)(3), the Contractor shall not prohibit or otherwise restrict a Provider from advising an Enrollee about the health status of the Enrollee or medical care or treatment options for the Enrollee's condition or disease; information the Enrollee needs in order to decide among all relevant treatment options; risk, benefits and consequences of treatment or non-treatment; and/or the Enrollee's rights to participate in decisions about his or her health care, including the right to refuse treatment and to express preferences about future treatment decisions; regardless of whether benefits for such care or treatment are provided under the Contract, if the Provider is acting within the lawful scope of practice.

+5.1.11 Protecting Enrollee from Liability for Payment